Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Include attribute name*
-  Activate the toggle to map both, the attribute names and their values.
-Deactivate the toggle to map the attribute values only.
+  Enable the toggle to map both, the attribute names and their values.
+Disable the toggle to map the attribute values only.

 - *Excluded Attribute Keys*
   Enter the attribute keys of those attributes that should not be mapped to the destination attribute.